-We believe the key to success is the degree to which industry, academia, and government participants “collide” – formally, informally, and socially – with a focus on results and shared sense of urgency.
+We believe the key to success is the degree to which industry, academia, and government participants “collide” – formally, informally, and socially – with a focus on results and a shared sense of urgency.
 At our Air Force Research Lab (AFRL) campus in Fort Walton Beach and within the USSOCOM SOFWERX enterprise in Tampa we provide the framework within which our customers collaborate to solve tough science and technology challenges and rapidly prototype solutions.
-Along the way we encourage open exchange of ideas and encourage participants to offer innovative concepts hidden behind proprietary firewalls and within academic patent vaults.
+Along the way, we encourage open exchanges of ideas and encourage participants to offer innovative concepts hidden behind proprietary firewalls and within academic patent vaults.

-Our role includes promoting workforce development and STEM initiatives to create pipelines for talent, and outreach to evolving methods of advanced manufacturing within private industry.
+Our role includes promoting workforce development and STEM initiatives to create pipelines for talent and outreach to evolving methods of advanced manufacturing within the private industry.
 If we do our job well, the nation’s warfighters get better tools faster that help them accomplish their mission with lower risk, our industry partners embrace more technology for both government and commercial markets, and our academic partners move more theory into reality.

-To support the above objectives DEFENSEWERX enters into “Partnership Intermediary Agreements” (PIA) with our customers.
+To support the above objectives, DEFENSEWERX enters into “Partnership Intermediary Agreements” (PIA) with our customers.
 The Federal Laboratory Consortium for Technology Transfer defines its PIA as a relationship to: “facilitate joint projects and accelerate technology transfer between the lab and private companies.
 These intermediaries help companies to identify federal technologies that can be licensed and commercialized.
 They also work to increase the likelihood of successful cooperative activities between the lab and small businesses.”

 The DEFENSEWERX Team (from right to left): Beth Hanning, STEM Outreach Director; Laurie Moncrieff, Executive Director; Voncille Jones, Facilities Manager; Carolyn Fries, Technology Transfer Principal; Robert Kirila, Chief of Operations